 BSc (Hons) Occupational Therapy

+I have specialised in paediatrics for the last ten years.
 I went to New Jersey in 2008 to complete a module in sensory integration theory and have been applying my learning to my clinical practice.
-Specialising in paediatrics for the last eight years, my current role involves using sensory integration strategies and approaches, administering standardised assessment and direct therapy input to children with complex neuro-disability and life limiting conditions, rare endocrine syndromes, learning disability, developmental delay, developmental coordination disorder, Autistic Spectrum Disorder and sensory processing difficulties.
+My experience in that time includes identifying care, therapy and equipment needs, application of sensory integration strategies and approaches, administration of standardised assessment and direct therapy input to children with complex neuro-disability and life limiting conditions, rare endocrine syndromes, learning disability, developmental delay, developmental coordination disorder, Autistic Spectrum Disorder and sensory processing difficulties.
 My work has also included children with visual and hearing impairments.